pussinboots/vagrant-devel-full/README.md

 ##Motivation

 Easy to setup Ubuntu based development environment.
 The complete new setup of development machine cause me in the past some headaches because i couldn't rember how to setup some specific development tools like sbt or so.
 And accidently i removed sometimes my complete adapted development vm.
-So i decided to automate this setup completly so i will have problem anymore to setup a clean full development environment that contains all tools i loved and i need.
+So i decided to automate this setup completly so i will have no problems anymore to setup a clean full development environment that contains all tools i loved and i need.
 Feel free to fork this repository and adapt it to your own needs maybe it is possible to setup a page like vagrantcloud did where every developer can upload his development environment based on vagrant.

 ##Requirements